 Subjects and objects are more tangible, while relationships are more abstract, so a sentence with prepositions inherently asks the reader to manage a more abstract sentence structure on top of an already abstract discussion.

-“This article seeks to explore some issues regarding the different modes of generality at stake in the formation of transdisciplinary concepts within the production of ‘theory’ in the humanities and social sciences.”
+Take a look at this sentence: “This article seeks to explore some issues regarding the different modes of generality at stake in the formation of transdisciplinary concepts within the production of ‘theory’ in the humanities and social sciences.”

 This sentence includes up to eight prepositional relationships, depending on how you want to count “at stake” or if you want to regard “production of theory” as a single element or separate elements joined with a preposition.

 Moreover, each preposition is compounded with every other preposition preceding it—“modes of generality” are in the “formation of transdisciplinary concepts,” which are themselves within “the production of theory,” which is itself in the “humanities and social sciences.”